Ch 9 No. 1

-Saint Paul, in his letter to the Ephesians, describes the church as the Mystical body of Christ.
+In his letter to the Ephesians, he describes the church as the Mystical body of Christ.

 Legionary service is based on this doctrine.
 Christ is the head and we are the body.
 Each of us is a member of the body of Christ.
 Each of us is unique, with a unique role to play.